IsuraNimalasri/AppEventsLogAnalaysis/README.md

 pip install pyspark
 ```

-## Pipeline RunBook
+## Pipeline Execution Step

-Note : This example is not running spark cluster mode.
-It's running only standalone.So you no need to run using `spark-submit`
+Note : This example is not running in spark cluster mode but in standalone.
+Therefore running using `spark-submit` is not required.

-####Start PostgreSQL DB
+#### Start PostgreSQL DB

 ```buildoutcfg
 # Step 01 : open new terminal and go inside to the postgresql_mimic dir